-In addition, although it was noted above that projects procured on a traditional basis typically involve the separation of responsibility for design and construction, there are certain circumstances in which an employer may ask the contractor to design a discrete element or elements of a project (e.g. the cladding system or certain mechanical and electrical works and interfaces).
-This is often known as a Contractor's Designed Portion or CDP.
+In addition, although projects procured on a traditional basis typically involve the separation of responsibility for design and construction, there are certain circumstances in which an employer may ask the contractor to design a discrete element or elements of a project (e.g. the cladding system or certain mechanical and electrical works and interfaces).
+This is often known as a Contractor's Designed Portion (CDP).
 A construction contract with a CDP element will still generally be described as a traditional contract, rather than a 'design and build contract' (under which the contractor is typically responsible for the design and construction of the whole of the project).
-Design and build contracts are discussed in further detail in Section 2.2.3.
+Design and build contracts are discussed in section 2.2.3.